Yoga is an ancient practice that many people associate with spirituality more than with sports. But yoga and running go well together!

 Why Should Runners Practice Yoga?

 Yoga can be a light form of cross-training.
-It consists of stretching and bodyweight exercises and does improve strength, flexibility, and stamina which improves running performance.
+It consists of stretching and bodyweight exercises and does improve strength, flexibility, and stamina, all of which improve running performance.

 Here are some more specific reasons we believe runners should incorporate yoga into their training.

 You may find it hard to believe that yoga builds strength, but it’s true!
-It may not be quite the same as lifting weights, but you’re certainly engaging your muscles by way of bodyweight exercises.
+It’s a different kind of strength than lifting weights, but you’re certainly engaging your muscles by way of bodyweight exercises.